 The best ways to uninstall content are by using the install manager or the uninstall link in your start menu.
 If you don't have either of those, then you’ll need to physically go into the DAZ folder to delete what you don’t want.
 Basically just head back into the content folder and start looking around.
 You may have to reference the original Zip file (if you still have it) to see exactly what was installed.
 You can also delete something from within DAZ Studio by right clicking the object and going to ‘delete’.
 It will prompt you with a dialogue box that asks if you want to delete the file.
 In this instance you could delete as you go, rather than needing to hunt it down in the DAZ folder.
 Be mindful not to delete things that you don’t know the purpose of.
-Many objects and figures have multiple pieces and if you delete any one of them it will cause the overall content not to work.
+Many objects and figures have multiple pieces and if you delete any one of them it will cause the overall content to fail.
 So, try to stick with things you are certain you don’t need.
 Also be aware that some deleted content may still appear in your content window.

 A few links where you can download free content:

 Select “free stuff” from the menu along the top of the page.
 It requires a membership, but signing up is also free.